 You can report new employees online at MassConnect.
 Alternatively, you can download the New Hire Form, and mail or fax it to the Massachusetts Department of Revenue.
 Mailing information is available on the form.

 To help you run payroll, consider using a payroll company.
-Here is a list of the best payroll companies in Boston.
+We've rounded up a list of the best payroll companies in Boston to aid you in this selection process.

 7. Obtain appropriate state licenses and permits.